jinendragalaxy/POC-Design-Studio/README.md

+## Further enhancements to this project have been added on the second branch named 'more-enhancement-in-design-studio'.

 # T-Shirt Design Studio 🎨👕

 A powerful web-based T-shirt design tool built with Vue.js 2 and Fabric.js 4.6.
 Create professional custom T-shirt designs with advanced text, image, and shape editing capabilities.

 ## 🚀 Features